novellito/YASP/README.md

 ## Server 📁

-⭐️ Index.js - Entry point of the app
+⭐️ Index.js - Entry point of the server

 📁 Auth - Contains logic for the various authentication strategies.